nubz/storyvotes/README.md

-This is a side project of mine built to run with Firebase Realtime Database.
+This is a side project of mine built with React and Semantic-UI to run with Firebase Realtime Database.

 Set up to solve the problem of having a free way of remotely voting on stories without seeing each others votes before voting is complete.
-Previous solutions included video conference countdowns to entering a score into a spreadsheet or slack channel with quite mixed results.
-Everyone could usually see other votes before casting their own, much against the scrum principle.
+Previous solutions, tried since Covid-19 lockdown began, included video conference countdowns to entering a score into a spreadsheet or slack channel with quite mixed results.
+Voters could often see how others had voted before casting their own, much against the scrum principle.

 # Overview